unixfox/simple-docker-rollout-nginx-dockergen/README.md

 I didn't want to write my NGINX config in docker labels ([nginx-proxy](https://github.com/nginx-proxy/nginx-proxy)), I wanted to keep using the flexibility of nginx.conf files.

-And using mounting the docker socket in a separate container (not the nginx webserver) is more secure.
+And mounting the docker socket in a separate container (not the nginx webserver) is more secure compared to mounting it in the NGINX docker container.

 ## How to use